 delay: [[[up U] [down D] multiplier M] max X]

-will delay the notification by 1 minute.
-This is used to prevent notifications for flapping
+down 1mwill delay the notification by 1 minute.
+This is used to prevent notifications for flapping alarms.
+The default

 max Xdefines the maximum absolute notification delay an alarm may get.
 The default